ukdavewood/Blender-Multicolour-GCode-Importer/README.md

 ## Planned Features
-1. Improved more realistic head movement
+1. Improved more realistic head movement to match real timelapses
-2.
+2. Improved visualisation of purge waste
+3. Provide some parameters to control the way the timelapses are created.

 ## Troubleshooting
 If you are experiencing issues with the plugin, feel free to open an issue and I'll respond when i can.